+The activities are designed to be delivered to Australian men and women of reproductive age, including pregnant women and their partners, family and friends.
 They are particularly beneficial for pregnant women and their partners.
-In Australia, 1 in 4 women consume alcohol while pregnant.
+In Australia, one in four women consume alcohol while pregnant.
 Three quarters of pregnant women who drink are most likely to drink in their own home with their partner, with the partner initiating the drinking occasion 40% of the time.
 Australian women are less likely to drink alcohol during their pregnancy if their partner or spouse also stopped drinking .

 Couples in the process of family planning would also be a key audience.
 Targeting people who are planning a family is important so people have the best chance of having a healthy baby.
 Around half of all pregnancies are unplanned, about half of pregnant women consume alcohol prior to knowing they are pregnant.

 Alcohol consumption during pregnancy can affect the unborn baby and is associated with a range of adverse consequences, including miscarriage, still or premature birth, low birth weights and Fetal Alcohol Spectrum Disorders (FASD).
-For these reasons, Australian health guidelines recommend that “not drinking alcohol is the safest option” while pregnant or planning a pregnancy.
+For these reasons, Australian health guidelines recommend that not drinking alcohol is the safest option while pregnant or planning a pregnancy.

 The prenatal period when developing babies are growing in their mother’s womb is a critical time of child development and growth, which determines the health outcomes of the baby at birth and also influences future life development, health and emotional wellbeing.

-Evidence-informed alcohol and pregnancy projects are effective at improving parenting practices and child development.
+Having an alcohol-free pregnancy helps to protect both the pregnant mother and her developing baby from immediate and long-term health risks and alcohol-related harms.
+Evidence-informed alcohol and pregnancy activities are effective at improving parenting practices and child development.
 Even if they produce a small reduction in alcohol consumption during pregnancy, this can make a big difference for the mother and baby.